The Supreme Court wrestles with OxyContin maker's bankruptcy deal, with billions of dollars at stake

 The high court put the settlement on hold during the summer, in response to objections from the Biden administration.

+Justice Elena Kagan seemed to sum up the questions that were nagging at some of the justices.

-“It seems as though the federal government is standing in the way of that as against the huge, huge, huge majority of claimants,” Justice Elena Kagan said.
+“It seems as though the federal government is standing in the way of that as against the huge, huge, huge majority of claimants,” Kagan said.

-But later, Kagan also said that in bankruptcies, protection against lawsuits has a price.
+But later, she also said that in bankruptcies, protection against lawsuits has a price.

 “You get a discharge when you put all your assets on the table,” she said.
 “The Sacklers didn't come anywhere close to doing that.”